 1. Safe and clean

-4. Community & Culture
+4. Community and Culture

-5. Cheap healthcare & education
+5. Affordable healthcare and education

 After living in Iceland legally for six months, you will become part of the Icelandic Health Insurance system.
-This means that you won't pay more than ISK 25,000 for healthcare in a single month and that number will decrease to ISK 4,183 in consecutive months.
-This includes physiotherapy, doctor's visits, treatment for longterm illnesses as well as all scans and hospital stays.
-Pregnancy and childbirth in Iceland are free of charge.
+This means that you won't pay more than ISK 25,000 for healthcare in a single month, and that number will decrease to ISK 4,183 in consecutive months.
+This includes physiotherapy, doctor's visits, treatment for long-term illnesses, scans, and hospital stays.
+Pregnancy check-ups and childbirth in Iceland are free of charge.

 Education in Iceland is affordable and very good.
 The schools themselves are free (primary through high school), but you pay extra for afterschool programs in the afternoon.
 Subsidized daycare is available for all children from the age of two, allowing both parents to work.